 Over the last 50 years there has been so many forces which has shaped eating habits and triggered exciting new flavour requirements.
 As communications become easier, consumers travel more, and they try new tastes from different cultures – this in turn creates a demand globally for foods, recipes and ingredients in home cultures.
 Commercial companies recognise markets and attempt to answer that demand.
 Vast progress in technology has ensured that marketing, logistics and promotional practices are such that those that demand can be catered for.

 Traditionally many factors are likely to impact on eating habits and demand:

-- Technology and the streamlining of food processing in line with sustainability and best practices
+Technology and the streamlining of food processing in line with sustainability and best practice